mcgarrah/mcgarrah.github.io/_posts/2024-06-04-backlog-of-posts.md

 My post on the PiKVM ended up getting shelved when I ran into new issues on the AIMOS KVM interacting badly with the PiKVM after it worked well for a week.
 I thought I had the strange behavior sorted out but it returned and I'm still debugging it.
 I may bite the bullet and get the $300 KVM that is recommended instead of the cheap one that I have to hack to death.
 My write up included a section on how to add shortcuts to the PiKVM WebUI which I could probably break out and post for others.

 Those are blocking other fun projects I want to do with Machine Learning.
-Sadly, I have to sleep and work and cannot finish all these fun projects and posts.
+Sadly, I have to sleep and work and cannot finish all these fun projects and posts